 Sound-bite: “Crossroads of Upcountry Maui.”

-Makawao is a old, Upcountry, Paniolo town.
+Makawao is an old, Upcountry, Paniolo town.
 A Paniolo is a Hawaiian Cowboy.
 While most visitors had no idea there was such a thing as a Hawaiian Cowboy, they’ve actually been around these-here-parts since the 1800’s.
 Paniolo have their own, rich, unique culture that makes them distinct from their mainland cousins.
 But while a Cowboy in the West is considered as American as apple pie – a Paniolo is pure Hawaii.
 You don’t have to take my word for it, if you spend any significant time in the area, you’ll see plenty of them.
 I’ve personally witnessed one riding a long-horned bull down Makawao Ave. (under full control of the rider, in line with traffic, no less!)
-The rodeo is just up the road, and the the only market remaining in town is called “Rodeo General Store.” (note: If you’ve been here before, long-time Makawao fixture and natural-foods store “Down To Earth” closed Feb.
-2009.)
+The rodeo is just up the road, and the the only market remaining in town is called “Rodeo General Store.”

 But if you’re just quickly passing through Makawao, you’ll be more likely to see an out-of-shape-too-much-Krispy-Kreeme-eatin’-cubicle-cowboy careening recklessly downhill on his rented blue mountain bike, than a grisly old Paniolo capably in control of his steed.
 But, that my friend, is part of Makawao’s charm: like much of Upcountry Maui, Makawao has an impossibly eclectic mix of souls painted across a beautifully diverse canvas.

-Back at the crossroads, you have a little of everything within a short stroll: a new-age crystal shop, a small market, and Italian restaurant, an art gallery, a real estate office, a Mexican restaurant, a hypnotheripist, a 100+ year-old small family bakery, (and a lot more than just that.)
+Back at the crossroads, you have a little of everything within a short stroll: a small market, an Italian restaurant, an art gallery, an herb shop, a real estate office, a Mexican restaurant, a hypnotheripist, a 100+ year-old small family bakery, (and a lot more than just that.)
 Whew!

 Speaking of the bakery, it deserves it’s own paragraph: T. Komoda Store & Bakery is legendary.
 Not just here, throughout Hawaii and beyond.
 But you need to get here early to get the goods – they frequently sell out well before 10am, and are known to close the store early (leaving the place shuttered in such a way that metropolitan types unaccustomed to the ways of the country can be heard audibly concluding “Oh, they must have closed down.”)
 Komoda Store is most famous for their donut on a stick, butter rolls, cream puffs, anpan, and malasadas. (yeah, they’re famous for a lot!)
 But, besides that, just about everything they make is close to perfection.